Why Under 18s Should Continue To Serve In Britain’s Military

 Still only 17 years young.
 Qualified as a parachutist (yes, those ears were really handy for turning into wind)… the proudest day of my life so far.
 And now a war in Oman to go to.
 Early 1972.

 Well meaning Human Rights groups are trying to change the British military structure that has gone on successfully for decades.
 Here is what they don’t understand.

 I was born in Lochee, a very deprived area of the city of Dundee, Scotland in the mid 1950s.
-I was brought up in a Victorian tenement building sharing an outside lavvy with four other families.
+I was brought up in a Victorian tenement building sharing an outside lavvy with three other families.
 My father drank heavily and constantly threw my mother around the tenement like a rag doll.
 When I was around 7 or 8, I would step in to help my mother and get battered myself.
 At the age of fourteen, having spent more time looking after my mother than going to school, I chose to run away.

 After chasing a dream of becoming a professional footballer but not making the grade, I joined the military.
-I entered the RAF Regiment just after my 17th birthday, did my basic parachute jumps and was sent off to a small simmering war in Oman.
+I entered the RAF Regiment just after my 17th birthday, did my basic parachute jumps and was sent off to a small simmering secret war in Dhofar Province, Oman.
 I was given special dispensation to go as a minor as my unit was undermanned.

-Joining the military as an under 18 year-old (child soldier) is the best thing that happened to me- and thousands of lads and lassies before, during and after me I’m sure.
-I really hope that never changes.
+Joining the military as an under 18 year-old (“child soldier”) is the best thing that happened to me… and thousands of lads and lassies before, during and after me, I’m sure.

 I really hope that for thousands of others in the future… it never changes.